Esri/geodev-hackerlabs/data/create_buffers.md

 5. Drag the `PDX Rail Stops` layer to the top of the layers list.

+6. Save your map.

-Your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=aa3e5b4e656f49af9e9ca893ed1c610e).
+> Your map should look something like [this map](http://www.arcgis.com/home/webmap/viewer.html?webmap=aa3e5b4e656f49af9e9ca893ed1c610e).

 ###Bonus